How To Minimize the Risks of Entrepreneurship

 1. Have Your Finances in Order

-In addition, any new business should have a financial plan that should include income projections, break-even analysis, and anticipated investor returns within the first five years of operation.
+In addition, any new business should have a financial plan that includes income projections, break-even analysis, and anticipated investor returns within the first five years of operation.
 Failing to develop an accurate financial plan not only jeopardizes the entrepreneur's financial stability but also undermines the potential returns for investors, including yourself.

 2. Do Your Research